Review Sheet -- Test 2 (Week 6) Biology 1224 -- Entomology; James Adams

 found on all continents except Antarctica.

-and Sternorryncha (as indicated below).
+Auchenorrhyncha and Sternorryncha as indicated below.

 Heteroptera ("different wings") -- the True Bugs: Forewings typically half leathery